Eric Mar: 2008–2012: First term

 In 2008, Mar ran for the San Francisco Board of Supervisors for District 1 and won the election, defeating planning commissioner Sue Lee.
 Mar took office on January 8, 2009.

 In June 2008, Mar authored a resolution that requested the state to drop charges against the San Francisco 8.
 Supporter, including supervisors Ross Mirkarimi, Sophie Maxwell and Chris Daly, contended that previous evidence were acquired via torture and questioned the legitimacy of the new evidence.
 The police department criticized the resolution and former police chief Tony Ribera urged the supervisors to allow the case to go to trial.
 The San Francisco Chronicle opined that the legislation conflicted with the judicial process and that any wrongdoing would be revealed in court.

 Mar was the chief supporter of a law to ban restaurants from providing toys to customers unless the meals served were nutritious (i.e., reduced sugar, fat and sodium content and included fruits and vegetables).
 Mar said the measure was intended to be an incentive for restaurants to offer healthier meal choices.
-The legislation was passed on an 8-3 vote despite Mayor Newsom's disapproval and veto.
+The legislation was passed on an 8-3 vote despite then-Mayor Gavin Newsom's disapproval and veto.
 The Daily Show with Jon Stewart satirized Mar's ban on happy meal toys in a show broadcast on January 1, 2011.